Cat and Dog Surgery in Doha, Qatar

 Before Your Cat and Dog’s Surgery

-Before your dog and cat’s surgery at our hospital, we conduct a pre-anesthetic wellness exam and blood work so we can determine if your pet is healthy enough for anesthesia.
+Before your cat and dog’s surgery at our hospital, we conduct a pre-anesthetic wellness exam and blood work so we can determine if your pet is healthy enough for anesthesia.
 If we find underlying issues, we postpone your pet’s surgery for treatment.
 We begin each surgery by first placing an IV catheter, which is used for the administration of gas anesthesia, fluids, and medication.
 We also set up all the essential monitoring equipment to monitor your pet’s blood pressure, heart rate, and pulse oximetry through every phase of the procedure.
 When your pet is fully prepped and sedated under anesthesia, we begin the surgery.

 After Your Pet’s Surgery